Lessons from Testing Distributed Systems

-Testing software at scale is difficult because the surface area to test is so large.
-There is a near-infinite space of potential test cases arising from specific failures happening across different processes at specific timings.
+Testing distributed systems is brutal.
+There's a near-infinite space of potential problems arising from different failures happening across different processes at different timings.

-In this post, we want to share our learnings and best practices from testing large-scale deployments of DBOS, a lightweight durable workflow library we’re building to help developers write reliable, fault-tolerant software.
-Given the complexity of the problem space, a good testing strategy can’t solely rely on a fixed set of unit and integration tests (although those remain useful).
+In this post, we want to share our learnings and best practices from testing the correctness at scale of a particular type of distributed system: a durable workflows library.
+To be truly robust, a testing strategy for a distributed system can’t solely rely on unit and integration tests (although those remain useful).
 Instead, tests must explore the space of possible failures, either mathematically or through carefully induced randomness.
-Some of the most prominent techniques the industry has developed include:
+We'll first overview some of the most prominent techniques in the industry, then discuss our testing strategy in detail.

 Formal verification: This approach involves writing a formal specification in a language like TLA+ and proving that it satisfies desired properties.
 It’s mathematically rigorous and has been used successfully at scale by companies like Amazon (see this paper or this blog post from Marc Brooker).

 Unfortunately, formal verification remains prohibitively difficult to adopt.
-Maintaining both formal specs and code implementations adds significant development overhead, and there's no good way to formally model interactions with complex real-world dependencies like Postgres (which is core to DBOS).
+Maintaining both formal specs and code implementations adds significant development overhead, and there's no good way to formally model interactions with complex real-world dependencies like Postgres (which is core to our durable workflows library).
 Moreover, formal verification only goes so far: even if you prove your spec is correct, there's no guarantee your code correctly implements it.

 Deterministic Simulation Testing: This relatively new strategy involves building a testing harness that can run an entire system deterministically on a single thread (for more detail, see this blog post from Phil Eaton).
 That way, it is possible to fully control event ordering and perform reproducible fault injections.
 Deterministic simulation is challenging to implement, but recent work has made it approachable (for example, using the Antithesis deterministic hypervisor).